-Int tended outcome Success criteria 1.
-Raise literacy levels of PP students and of boys in particular.
+Intended outcome Success criteria 1.
+Raise literacy levels of PP students including increasing reading for pleasure opportunities within school.
 Diminishing gaps between PP students and non-PP peers across a range of subjects.
-Lucid tests demonstrate that a greater proportion of students' reading ages exceed their chronological ages.
-2. Strengthen the culture of the school, such that behaviour at all times is excellent (within the classroom, at lesson change over, during breaks, and before and after school).
+Breakfast club 'Reading for pleasure' set up.
+2. Continue to strengthen the culture of the school, such that behaviour always is excellent (within the classroom, at lesson change over, during breaks, and before and after school).
 Ensuring that students are highly focused on their learning will especially support disadvantaged students in closing attainment gaps.
 Learning walks show that lesson protocols ("Teach like a champion") are embedded across the curriculum and key stages.
 STAR, STEPS and SHAPE are consistently evident in all lessons.
 Analysis of behaviour points shows a reduction in negative points and an increase in positive points for PP students.
 Student voice interviews show increasingly positive attitudes towards learning and future aspirations.
 3. Improve attainment in core subjects at key stage 4 through targeted intervention, quality first teaching and better planned in-lesson support.
 Quality-first teaching: PP students to be prioritised in all lessons, allowing the most appropriate level of support to be given.
 Identified students are regularly receiving one to one or small group tutoring from Sixth Form students, leading to improved attainment in core subjects.
 SEN and identified PP students receive additional HLTA support during "Prep Time", boosting attainment in English and maths.
 4. Improve punctuality and attendance levels through strategic monitoring and support.
 Key actions will include home visits, mentoring and parental contact.
 Weekly data checks show improving levels of punctuality and attendance.
-Attendance will be in line with non-disadvantaged students by the end of the academic year and will equal the college target of 97%.

-- 5. Improve the attainment of PP students, so that progress rates are as good as their non-disadvantaged peers. - Mid and end of term assessment data shows diminishing progress gaps compared with non-disadvantaged peers.
+Attendance will be in line with non- disadvantaged students by the end of the academic year and will equal the college target of 97%.
+5. Improve the attainment of PP students, so that progress rates are as good as their non-disadvantaged peers.
+Mid and end of term assessment data shows diminishing progress gaps compared with non-disadvantaged peers.